 With a large enough basket

-lightweight strollers don’t often come with large baskets but there is quite a variety out there and it is worth checking especially if, like me, you consider the stroller and extension of your bag
+Lightweight strollers don’t often come with large baskets but there is quite a variety out there and it is worth checking especially if, like me, you consider the stroller and extension of your bag or you will also have a baby carrier with you (something I highly recommend in Europe)

-Many travel strollers compromise the quality of the seat padding in an effort to keep the size small and this can quickly become a problem as your child is likely to find them too hard to sleep or properly relax. keep your child comfort in min when evaluating the material of the seat: the best travel stroller, in my book, has a comfortable seat made of breathable fabric
+Many travel strollers compromise the quality of the seat padding in an effort to keep the size small and this can quickly become a problem on a long day out.

 You can get an overview of airline stroller policies here but always check with your airline as rules and allowances change often.